heyajustme/utrai/README.md

 Run the following code on a terminal, with curl installed.
 `ver=$(curl https://raw.githubusercontent.com/BLUE-DEVIL1134/UltroidCli/main/version.txt) && curl -L -o ultroid https://github.com/BLUE-DEVIL1134/UltroidCli/releases/download/$ver/ultroid.exe`
 OR
-Go to [UltroidCli](https://github.com/BLUE-DEVIL1134/UltroidCli) and install the version release from the Github Releases.
+Go to [UltroidCli](https://github.com/BLUE-DEVIL1134/UltroidCli) and insthznsjssjsall the version release from the Github Releases.
 Add the executable to your system path as specified in the [Readme](https://github.com/BLUE-DEVIL1134/UltroidCli#how-to-use-ultroidcli-).

 - **Documentation** -
 Take a look at the [`docs`](https://blue-devil1134.github.io/UltroidCli/) for more detailed information.